cronvel/terminal-kit/documentation.md

 	* style `function` the style of unselected items, default to the current `term`
 	* selectedStyle `function` the style of the selected item, default to `term.dim.blue.bgGreen`
 	* exitOnUnexpectedKey `boolean` if an unexpected key is pressed, it exits, calling the callback with undefined values
-* callback( error , selectedIndex , selectedText ), where:
+* callback( error , response ), where:
 	* error `mixed` truthy if an underlying error occurs
+	* response `Object` where
 		* selectedIndex `number` the user-selected menu item index
-	* selectedText `number` the user-selected menu item text
+		* selectedText `string` the user-selected menu item text
-	* unexpectedKey `string` when 'exitOnUnexpectedKey' option is on and an unexpected key is pressed, this contains the key that produced the exit
+		* unexpectedKey `string` when 'exitOnUnexpectedKey' option is set and an unexpected key is pressed, this contains the key that produced the exit

 It creates an interactive menu that uses only a single line.